Open-Research-Program/.github/profile/README.md

 Like open-source software development, where a community of volunteers who believe in the good of the software contribute their precious time to building upon it,  we can see a world where a similar model is built for open science development.
 We can see a world where students on the east coast work with faculty in Germany to interrogate a research question, data process and analyze data in digestible batches with other students in other parts of the world, all in the comfort of their homes.

 🌈 Contribution guidelines - how can you get involved?
 Start by Create asking any and all questions into one of the discussion boards!
 All questions are welcomed and serve a great step toward your first contribution.

+Or email our helpdesk at: openresearchprogram@gmail.com

 <!--